0xCoto/Virgo/paper.md

 regression.

-Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and short-duration radio frequency interference (RFI), while allowing the user to export the raw observation data as a FITS [@Pence2010] or csv-formatted file.
+Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference (RFI), while allowing the user to export the raw observation data as a FITS [@Pence2010] or csv-formatted file.
 Frequencies contaminated with RFI may also be stamped out with the software's built-in channel masking